WADEAWHILE/wadeawhile.github.io/index.md

                         <h5>Gaming Galore:</h5> Get your game on with 'Animal Catch,' an adrenaline-pumping adventure where you capture falling cats and dogs while dodging tricky hazards.
 It's not just a game; it's a wild, furry escapade!
                     </p>
                     <p>
                         <h5>Simplicity & Entertainment:</h5> No matter the app, our focus remains the same: simplicity and entertainment.
 We believe that the best apps should be easy to use and enjoyable to interact with.
-Complexity?
-Not in our vocabulary.
                     </p>
                 </div>
                 <h4>